open-contracting/infrastructure/docs/reference/schema.md

 ### Location

-A project may have one or more locations.
-Locations may be expressed in a number of different ways, using one or more of:
+A project can have one or more locations.
+Locations can be expressed in a number of different ways, using one or more of:

 * A point location or geometry (e.g. trace of a road, or polygon giving the boundary of a site);
 * A gazetteer entry (e.g. town name);